Manya019/Mightycondria/README.md

 1.Speech-to-Text Implementation:

-Set up the Google Cloud Speech-to-Text API and test it with sample audio files.
+Set up the openAI Speech-to-Text API and test it with sample audio files.
 Create a task in Orkes that sends audio data to the Google API and captures the transcribed text.

 2.Emotional Analysis: